evanman83/OURS-project/README.md

 - Raspberry Pi camera (optional)
 - Headphones with built-in mic
 - Some USB cables
+- Operational mobile phone SIM card with airtime and data

 Copy the files below into the Raspberry Pi home directory:
 - startup.sh (auto-start script to turn on internet)